natmegsweden/NatMEG-PD_data/textfiles/README.md

 The experiment consists of MEG recording during three tasks - resting state, passive movements, and go.

 **Resting-state.** Three minutes of resting-state MEG while the participants sat with their eyes closed.
 The participants were instructed to close their eyes, sit still, and relax for three minutes.
 The recordings began after assuring the participant sat still with their eyes closed.
-The start and stop of the resting-state period is marked in the trigger channel in the MEG data file.
-The resting-state data was obtained for analysis of beta burst.

 The goal of the resting-state MEG recordings was to examine how features of cortical somatosensory oscillatory activity differ between PD patients and healthy controls across age and gender and the relation of these features to PD motor symptoms.
-Resting-state recordings were performed for three minutes while participants sat relaxed with their eyes closed (Vinding et al. 2022).
+Resting-state recordings were performed for three minutes while participants sat relaxed with their eyes closed.
+For more information, see [2].

 **Go task.**
+Participants responded to a visual cue by pressing a button with their right index finger.

 The aim of the go task was to examine the beta ERS and ERD in PD patients and healthy.
-The results are described by (Vinding, et al. in prep.).
+The background, methods, and results are described by [3].

 **Passive movement.**
+Passive movements were induced to the right index finger.

-The aim of the passive movement were to examine the beta ERS and ERD in PD patients and healthy controls (similar to Vinding et.al.
-2019).
-The results are described by (Vinding, et al. in prep.).
+The aim of the passive movements was to examine the beta ERS and ERD in PD patients and healthy controls (similar to [4]]).
+The background, methods, and results are described in [3].

 ###Description of the contents of the dataset